 The men’s 800m saw a gripping battle as Spain’s Kevin Lopez nipped Poland's Adam Kszczot on the line, 1:46.72 to 1:46.76, with both men under the previous world-leading mark.

 After one lap, Kszczot led the group behind the pacer Luca Randazzo, as Lopez and Kenya's Boaz Lalang followed close behind.
-When the bell sounded, Kszczot changed gear and appeared to be en-route to victory but Lopez had a powerful kick over the final 100m to just steal the win.
+When the bell sounded, Kszczot changed gear and appeared to be en route to victory but Lopez had a powerful kick over the final 100m to just steal the win.

-In the men’s 1500m, Mahiedine Mekhissi-Benabbad, the 2012 Olympic Games 3000m Steeplechase silver medallist, used his strength from that event to power away from the field with two laps left, winning in a European-leading and personal best time of 3:36.95.
+In the men’s 1500m, Mahiedine Mekhissi-Benabbad, the Olympic 3000m Steeplechase silver medallist, used his strength from that event to power away from the field with two laps left, winning in a European-leading and personal best time of 3:36.95.

 The Frenchman went with the pacer Cornelius Ndiwa from the gun and, except for a short time when Ethiopia's Teshome Dirisa took over the lead, he controlled the race.